0FFMIND/SummerController/Readme.md

 ***
 -2023/7/24-
 · Improvement: Inverse Kinematics should be added to robotic ARM(IK).
-· For Running Linux image in Windows and have ROS connection with Unity, WSL is chosen.
+· For Running Linux image in Windows and have ROS connection with Unity, Windows Subsystem for Linux(WSL) is chosen.   https://github.com/0FFMIND/SummerController/blob/main/Images/WSL2_Function.png
+· Windows PC needs to install Windows Insider Preview Builds（Successfully）.
+For using Linux subsystem in win10, we need to open PowerShell with administration, and type wsl.exe --> then offmind login with password 0*****
+· Linux command: sudo vim /etc/sudoers --> Shift + I (Edit) --> Esc --> :wq! (save and exit), add lines:
+%sudo ALL=(ALL) NOPASSWD: /usr/sbin/service docker *
+%sudo ALL=(ALL) NOPASSWD: /usr/sbin/service cron *
+Then create wslservices.bat in win+R and type shell:startup that can have docker start and cron start